nanonext provides high-performance HTTP/WebSocket client and server capabilities built on NNG’s networking stack with Mbed TLS for secure connections.

 on Streams just like Sockets.

-3. HTTP Server
+3. Unified HTTP/WebSocket Server

-http_server() creates servers that handle HTTP requests
+http_server() creates a single server that can handle

 server <- http_server(